WIDER Seminar Series highlights latest findings on development economics

 UNU-WIDER has a longstanding tradition of holding weekly academic seminars touching upon key issues related to development economics.
 This autumn’s sessions have caught the attention of many working locally on development topics, with government officials, representatives from civil society, and local students taking part in presentations and lively discussions.

 Interested in attending the WIDER Seminar Series?
-Join us at one of our upcoming sessions in November.
+Join us at one of our upcoming sessions.

 Topics ranging from income inequality in China to health investments in Senegalese households